apache/nifi-minifi-cpp/minifi_rust/README.md

 > stable.
 >
 > Under the hood, the bindings target the **stable MiNiFi C API**, which
-> *does* provide backward compatibility.
+> **does** provide ABI backward compatibility.
 This means the compiled artifact
 > is unaffected by Rust-side churn: an extension built against an older
 > version of these bindings will keep loading into newer MiNiFi C++
 > releases.
 You only need to rebuild against the new bindings if you want
 > to pick up new Rust API features — upgrading the agent alone does not
 > force a rebuild.

-This repository provides a safe, idiomatic, and high-performance Rust framework for building native extensions (processors) for [Apache NiFi MiNiFi C++](https://github.com/apache/nifi-minifi-cpp).
+This project provides a safe, idiomatic, and high-performance Rust framework for building native extensions (processors) for [Apache NiFi MiNiFi C++](https://github.com/apache/nifi-minifi-cpp).

 It is designed to offer a robust developer experience, allowing you to write powerful and reliable data processing components in safe Rust.